mark-watson/Java-AI-Book/manuscript/wordnet.md

     POS.ADVERB(4, "r", "adverb");
 ~~~~~~~~

 This example could have been written to not use OpenNLP to find nouns and instead try all four parts of speech on every input word.
-I was motivated to use OpenNLP party because I wanted to provide an example of reusing a library developed in a different chapter, in this case the previous chapter on OpenNLP.
+I was motivated to use OpenNLP partly because I wanted to provide an example of reusing a library developed in a different chapter, in this case the previous chapter on OpenNLP.

 What are hypernyms?
 A hypernym is in a semantic type-of relationship with another word that is more general.
 As an example, the word "country" is a hypernym of the word "Mexico."
 The opposite of hypernym is a hyponym, that is a hyponym has a more narrow meaning.
-"Country" is a hyponym of the word "Mexico."
+The word "country" is a hyponym of the word "Mexico."

-While the following example is simple, we only lookup WordNet entries for nouns and for nouns we only look at hypernyms and synonyms, in the chapter wrap-up I will give you some ideas for more extended projects that you may want to do using WordNet.
+While the following example is simple, we only look up WordNet entries for nouns and for nouns we only look at hypernyms and synonyms.
+In the chapter wrap-up I will give you some ideas for more extended projects that you may want to do using WordNet.

-Before diving into the code I want to show you what the generated synonym and hypernym data look like.
+Before diving into the code I want to show you what the generated synonym and hypernym data looks like.

 The following two figures show the generated structured output data in a IntelliJ Community Edition debug session: